nmahajan1234/IoT-Wireless-Data-Transmission/README.md

 This project contains Two tiva TM4C123 boards as transmitter and receiver.
-Android project "ES" display data from thingspeak.
+Android project "ES" displays data from thingspeak.

 See the description for working of the project.